joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/18/world/europe/trump-tariffs-italy-cheese.html

 **Most Power Is Restored in Puerto Rico After Islandwide Blackout**\
-`The power outage, which began on Wednesday, was the latest to hit the island, which has long suffered from electricity blackouts.`\
+`The power outage, which began on Wednesday, was the latest to hit the island, which has long suffered from blackouts.`\
 https://nytimes.com/2025/04/18/us/puerto-rico-power-restored.html

 **NBA playoff trends I'm watching: Knicks-Pistons matchups, Lakers-Wolves contrast and more**\